yukai622/FAST-ATSimulator/README.md

 1.**Construction of the RC network**, by reproducing the method used by HotSpot using chip floorplan and technology data;

-2.Coming soon...
+2. **Please check the detailed implementation in our paper published in ACM Transactions on Design Automation of Electronic Systems (TODAES).**
+   -Click here go to ACM digital library: [SystemC-AMS Thermal Modeling for the Co-simulation of Functional and Extra-Functional Properties](https://dl.acm.org/citation.cfm?id=3267125)
+   -If you don't have permission enter ACM digital library, click [here](https://www.researchgate.net/publication/329851294_SystemC-AMS_Thermal_Modeling_for_the_Co-simulation_of_Functional_and_Extra-Functional_Properties)

-#### Please reference any paper we list here if you use this tool to run your thermal simualtion or build thermal model:
+#### Please reference below paper if you use this tool to run your thermal simualtion or build thermal model:

->Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2016, May.
-Fast thermal simulation using SystemC-AMS.
-In Great Lakes Symposium on VLSI, 2016 International (pp. 427-432).
-IEEE.

->Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2018.
-SystemC-AMS Thermal Modeling for the Co-simulation of Functional and Extra-Functional Properties.
-ACM Transactions on Design Automation of Electronic Systems (TODAES), 24(1), p.4.
+>Chen, Yukai, Sara Vinco, Enrico Macii, and Massimo Poncino.
+"SystemC-AMS Thermal Modeling for the Co-simulation of Functional and Extra-Functional Properties."
+ACM Transactions on Design Automation of Electronic Systems (TODAES) 24, no. 1 (2018): 4.